natekupp/ffx/Readme.md

 	pip install ffx

 ## Usage
-FFX can either be run in stand-alone mode, or within your existing Python code.
+FFX can either be run in stand-alone mode, or within your existing Python code using its own API or a Scikit-learn style API.
 It installs both a command-line utility `runffx` and the Python module `ffx`.

 __Standalone__